eea/eea.docker.rsync/Readme.md

 ### Change UID/GID

-if you want to execute rsync with another UID/GUID than root tou can use following environment variable
+if you want to execute rsync with another UID/GUID than root you can use the following environment variables

 - RSYNC_UID
 - RSYNC_GID